Feigenbaum4669/2022_qutech_challenge/README.md

 ```

 ## Our team's personal experience on the iQuHACK weekend
 Our team is highly diverse in terms of nationalities and education levels.
 We created a supportive and hard working environment together and everyone did their part as perfect as it can be within 24 hours.
-Despite being in this extraordinary times where hackathons are conducted **remotely** with participants all over the globe with different timezones, we will managed to have had productive and insightful discussion together.
+Despite being in this extraordinary times where hackathons are conducted **remotely** with participants all over the globe with different timezones, we still managed to have had productive and insightful discussion together.
 We are glad we hacked together :)